Davidslv/davidslv.github.com/_posts/2026-06-16-from-one-controller-to-thirteen-handlers.markdown

 *The code in this post is from [Seams](https://github.com/Davidslv/seams), an open-source gem that scaffolds modular Rails engines.
 The Billing engine ships the full handler hierarchy, the registry, and the opt-in async job, ready to use in your host application.
 If you find yourself building this pattern by hand, you might save a few hours.*

-*If you want the longer story on building modular Rails applications, that is what [Modular Rails: Architecture for the Long Game](/modular-rails/) covers in depth.*
+*If you want the longer story on building modular Rails applications — boundaries, engines, testing, and the trade-offs — that is what [Modular Rails: Architecture for the Long Game](/modular-rails/) covers in depth.
+[Read it free on the web](/books/modular-rails/), or get the [paperback](https://www.amazon.com/dp/1066649405) ([UK](https://www.amazon.co.uk/dp/1066649405)).*